All We Needed

 "All We Needed" is a song by British singer Craig David.
 The song was released as a digital download in the United Kingdom on 11 November 2016 by Sony Music.
 The song features on his sixth studio album, Following My Intuition (2016).
-It was released as the official single for Children in Need 2016.
+"All We Needed" is a piano ballad, and was released as the official single for Children in Need 2016.
 Peaking at number 42, it was also the lowest-charting Children In Need single for 21 years.

 Background

 On 11 November 2016, David announced that the song would be the official Children in Need 2016 single.